The University Archives collects and preserves official records, documents,

 Cal State LA History

 Cal State LA is located on the site of one of California's 36 original adobes, built in 1779 by Franciscan missionaries and destroyed by fire in 1908.
 These lands were once known as Rancho Rosa Castilla, given to Juan Batista Batz, a Basque rancher from Northern Spain who settled here in the 1850s (Batz Family pictured above, Pictures of Our Past Collection).

 Los Angeles State College, founded by an Act of the California legislature, opened for classes on the campus of Los Angeles City College.
-In 1964 Los Angeles State College was officially renamed California State College at Los Angeles and became part of the California State College system.
-In 1972, the college received University status and was officially renamed California State University, Los Angeles (Cal State L.A.).
-In 1968, Cal State L.A. established the nation's first Chicano Studies program.
-In 1993, the CSU Chancellor and Trustees approved the development of Cal State L.A.'s Charter College of Education, creating the first such college of higher education in the nation.
+In 1964, Los Angeles State College was officially renamed California State College at Los Angeles and became part of the California State College system.
+In 1972, the college received University status and was officially renamed California State University, Los Angeles (Cal State LA).
+In 1968, Cal State LA established the nation's first Chicano Studies program.
+In 1993, the CSU Chancellor and Trustees approved the development of Cal State LA's Charter College of Education, creating the first such college of higher education in the nation.
 The original mascot of the school was the "Diablo".
-In 1980, new university President James Rosser adopted a new mascot, "Eddie," the golden eagle, designed to be more reflective of the campus' highly diverse community.
+In 1980, new university President James Rosser adopted a new mascot, "Eddie," the golden eagle, designed to reflect the diversity of the campus community.

 College/University Times Newspaper Collection